-Beneficiaries are often in a somewhat invidious position.
+Accordingly, beneficiaries are often in a somewhat invidious position.
 Despite the accepted rights of beneficiaries, access to remedies comes at a price.
-The case of Woodward v Smith is a rare example of a beneficiary seeking a prospective costs order (also known as a pre-emptive or protective costs order).
+The case of Woodward v Smith is a relatively rare example of a beneficiary seeking a prospective costs order (also known as a pre-emptive or protective costs order).
 A prospective costs order is an order that even if the beneficiary is unsuccessful at trial, the beneficiary will not be liable for the trustees’ costs.

 - Woodward v Smith NZHC 407

 - Lewin on Trusts (18th ed, Sweet & Maxwell, London, 2008) at [21-119]